cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

     <HighlightBox type="note">

-    You can also pass along the `RPC_URL` as an environment variable as seen in the code block above.
+    You can also pass along the `RPC_URL` as an environment variable, as seen in the code block above.

     </HighlightBox>